Patient Safety Strategies for Gastroenterologists

 Maintain tracking systems for test results and follow-up exams.
 Tracking test results is a critical patient safety function.
 Verify that your manual office system or your electronic health record (EHR) will alert you if a result or report is not received.
 Holding the chart and relying solely on a follow-up appointment are not recommended solutions.

 A task list generated by an EHR, a specimen log, or a copy of the requisition or order form—any of which can be checked periodically—provides a reliable safety net.
 When you review the report or results, verify that the correct test was performed and the correct results were returned.
 Advise patients that they will be contacted regarding every test or procedure and that they should contact the office if they do not receive results in a reasonable time frame.
 Do not encourage the “no news is good news” approach.

 Like test result tracking, a patient reminder system should be used to ensure that patients are monitored for reexamination or follow up.
 Maintain a reminder system so that letters can be generated and sent at appropriate intervals.
 If a patient who meets the risk criteria fails to respond to reminders, help the individual make an informed decision by providing education about the risks of ignoring treatment recommendations.
 File all documentation in the medical record.

-Contact The Doctors Company Patient Safety Risk Management Department for guidance and assistance in addressing any patient safety risk management concerns.
+Contact our expert patient safety risk managers at email@example.com or (800) 421-2368 for guidance and assistance in addressing any patient safety risk management concerns.